amerlo94/awesome-phd/README.md

 - [How to Have a Bad Career in Research/Academia](https://people.eecs.berkeley.edu/~pattrsn/talks/research.pdf) - Talk which includes advice for graduate students and people starting their research careers post PhD.
 - [Advice for Students and Junior Researchers](http://www.markus-jakobsson.com/advice-for-students-and-junior-researchers) - A talk about goals, failure, forgetting, formulating questions, heroes, communicating insights and much more.
 - [Software Is Not Science](http://matt-welsh.blogspot.my/2011/11/software-is-not-science.html) - (`CS`) How do you write a paper about a piece of software?
+- [Ten Simple Rules](https://collections.plos.org/collection/ten-simple-rules/) - Concentrated guides for mastering some of the professional challenges research scientists face in their careers.

 ### Reading